andywarren/aw-yearly-category-archives/readme.txt

 7. This screenshot shows the settings page when you have opted to include a custom post structure for the output loop.

 == Changelog ==

+= 1.2.7 =
+* Added strip_tags() to the returned excerpt text to remove any html tags from the standard post layout.
+Does not affect custom post layout.

 = 1.2.6 =
 * Set Year Links to show in Ascending order from most current to least current.